santoshilimi/sunbird-epub-player/README.md

 ## Step 4: Send input to render EPUB player

-Use the mock config in your component to send input to EPUB player Click to see the mock - [playerConfig](src/app/data.ts)
+Click to see the mock - [playerConfig](README.md#step-5-send-input-to-render-epub-player)

 ## Sample code